-Azure advanced threat detection
+Azure threat protection

 Azure provides a wide array of options to configure and customize security to meet the requirements of your app deployments.
 This article discusses how to meet these requirements.